Main Content start here

 Growth of Home Healthcare

 The growth of home healthcare is playing a vital role in driving the expansion of the medical gases market in India.
-As more patients opt for treatment and recovery at home, especially those with chronic respiratory conditions, the demand for portable medical gas solutions such as oxygen concentrators and cylinders is steadily increasing.
+As more patients opt for treatment and recovery at home, especially those with chronic respiratory conditions, demand for portable medical gas solutions, such as oxygen concentrators and cylinders, is steadily increasing.
 This trend is largely fueled by the aging population, rising cases of chronic obstructive pulmonary disease (COPD), asthma, and heart-related ailments.
 The number of cases of COPD in India increased from 28.1 million in 1990 to 55.3 million in 2016, an increase in prevalence from 3.3% to 4.2%.
-There were 37.9 million cases of asthma in India in 2016.
-COPD and asthma were responsible for 75.6% and 20.0% of the chronic respiratory disease DALYs, respectively, in India in 2016.
+There were 37.9 million asthma cases in India in 2016.
+COPD and asthma accounted for 75.6% and 20.0% of the chronic respiratory disease DALYs in India in 2016, respectively.
 Of the total global DALYs due to chronic respiratory diseases in 2016, 32.0% occurred in India.

 As a result, suppliers of medical gases are expanding their reach to serve residential customers.
 Companies are developing lighter, more efficient oxygen concentrators and refillable cylinders that are easy to operate and maintain at home.
 Leading brands in India include Nidek Nuvo Lite (made in USA), Devilbiss 5-LPM, Philips Respironics Everflo, Evox 5s (made in India), and Oxymed Mini (made in China), all providing service networks across major Indian cities.
 For higher capacity needs, 10 LPM models include Nidek Nuvo-10, Devilbiss 10-LPM, Evox 10s, Oxymed 10-LPM, and BPL Oxy-10 Neo, which has service centers in all major metro cities of the country.
 The price range of medical-grade oxygen concentrators starts from Rs 36,000 and goes up to 2 Lakh, with good-quality 5 Liter Oxygen concentrators costing around this range.

-In the pre-COVID-19 period, India produced 6900 MT of oxygen, with merely 1000 MT designated for medical use, which rose to 19940 MT due to improved in-house oxygen production, affordable innovations, and better storage capabilities.
+In the pre-COVID-19 period, India produced 6900 MT of oxygen, with only 1000 MT designated for medical use; this rose to 19940 MT due to improved in-house oxygen production, affordable innovations, and better storage capabilities.
 Logistics systems are also being adapted to support doorstep delivery and timely refills.
 The increasing preference for home-based treatment is transforming the market dynamics.
 It is encouraging manufacturers, distributors, and healthcare providers to focus on innovation, accessibility, and service reliability, all of which are essential for sustaining the rising demand for medical gases in the home healthcare segment across India.

 Shift Toward On-Site Oxygen Generation